kdabir/has/README.md

 # has

-`has` helps you check presence of various command line tools and their versions on path.
+`has` checks presence of various command line tools and their versions on the path

 ## How ?